adobe/spectrum-web-components/projects/documentation/content/deprecation.md

 ## Deprecation process

-1. \*\*\*Identification: Components or features that are no longer recommended for use will be identified through internal review or community feedback.
+1. **_Identification_**: Components or features that are no longer recommended for use will be identified through internal review or community feedback.
 2. **_Announcement_**: Deprecation of a component will be announced in the release notes and on the SWC website.
 The announcement will include the deprecation level and migration guidance.
 3. **_Warning Implementation_**: A deprecation warning will be added to the affected components, using the `window.__swc.warn` method to display the warning message.
 4. **_Package.json Update_**: The `package.json` file of the deprecated component will be updated with a `deprecationNotice` key containing the deprecation message and guidance.
-5. \*\*\*Documentation Update: Documentation for the deprecated component will be updated to include the deprecation notice and migration guidance.
+5. **_Documentation Update_**: Documentation for the deprecated component will be updated to include the deprecation notice and migration guidance.
 6. **_Migration Period_**: Deprecated components will remain functional for a specified period to allow users to migrate to alternative solutions.
 7. **_Removal:_** Deprecated components will be removed from the library in the 1.0.0 release.
 Prior to removal, the deprecation level will be changed to red to indicate the urgency of migration.